SwiftDevJournal/StartingiOSDevelopmentFAQ/README.md

 # Starting iOS Development FAQ

-Welcome to the iOS developer FAQ.
+Welcome to the Starting iOS Development FAQ.
 I see people who are new to iOS development asking the same questions repeatedly in forums.
 Some of these questions include the following:

 * Do I need a Mac?
 * What Mac should I get?